 Absolutely!
-You can request which monsters are fighting and even where they fight, if you care to.
+You can request which combatants are fighting and even where they fight, if you care to.
 However, that’s all.
 You can’t request who the winner is.
 That’s up to the writer and they will write the outcome however they see fit.
 The request can be made [here].
 Don’t request it in the Facebook comments on the Blog section.

 Also, just because you can request a match, please don’t go requesting match after match after match.
 After a while, it starts to get annoying.
-Requests are better saved for a period where nobody’s writing anything and/or no new matches are being posted (and we mean for more than a week or two).
+Requests are better saved for a period where nobody’s writing anything.

-Is there a limit to how many monsters are allowed in a single match?
+Is there a limit to how many combatants are allowed in a single match?

 Not at all.
-For example, Match 100: Everyone vs. Everyone features a whopping 49 monsters.
+For example, Match 100: Everyone vs. Everyone features a whopping 49 combatants.

-Can you tell me if Monster A will make it into the roster?
+Can you tell me if Combatant A will make it into the roster?

 What, and ruin the surprise?
 Not a chance, Sparky.
 Just be patient and enjoy the K.W.C. matches as they appear while you wait for new combatants.
 However, we do have a thread on the forums for combatants we’ve made public, but don’t have matches yet.

-Why does Monster B always lose every match they’re in?
+Why does Combatant B always lose every match they’re in?

 So how’d all this get started, anyway?